Oxygen Content CNG

 Key Characteristics of Oxygen-Content CNG

-However, oxygen content beyond acceptable limits causes negative combustion behavior rather than benefits.
+However, oxygen content beyond acceptable limits causes negative effects rather than benefits.

 Strictly Regulated Oxygen Levels